Ariana Grande Delivers Encore Performance In ‘Final Fantasy Brave Exvius’

 Final Fantasy Brave Exvius is a free-to-play mobile game, but it does feature optional in-app purchases.
 The global version of Brave Exvius is playable on iOS and Android devices, and in six languages that include English, German, French, Spanish, Korean, and traditional Chinese.
 The mobile game can be downloaded from the Apple App Store, Amazon Appstore, or Google Play.

-[Featured Image by Square Enix/gumi]
+[Featured Image by Square Enix]